 His appearance on the card revives an age-old question in boxing, one that has dogged the greats, like Joe Louis, Muhammad Ali and Roy Jones Jr., as well as the not-so-great: Why?

 Taylor is 35 years old, and has already suffered a subdural hematoma.
-To his credit, he took more than two years off after suffering the bleed on his brain against Arthur Abraham, and he passed all of the tests to allow him to compete.
+To his credit, he took more than two years off after he had the bleed on his brain against Arthur Abraham, and he passed all of the tests to allow him to compete.

 But as we've learned from Frontline's groundbreaking series on brain injuries in the NFL, "League of Denial," as well as the outstanding book of the same name by ESPN writers Mark Fainaru-Wada and Steve Fainaru, dealing with brain injuries is a complex and not-so-exact science.